This is what started it all.

 So far so good...bliss.

-FAAH is also an endocannabinoid that breaks down anandamide.
+FAAH is an enzyme that breaks down anandamide.

 There's a genetic variant of FAAH (makes way too little) where people are unable to feel pain, anxiety, or depression.